zexon-hub/Zexon-Script/README.md

 # Zexon Script Hub for Roblox

 ## Overview
 Zexon is a script hub that makes playing Roblox more fun and exciting.
-It includes simple and powerful tools you can use in many Roblox games.
-With Zexon, you can control cool features like Cyclone effects and Blackholes with an easy-to-use menu.
+It includes simple and powerful script you can use in many Roblox games.
+With Zexon, you can control cool features like Cyclone with an easy menu.
 We consider this more powerful than any other "Black Hole" scripts.
 Zexon does use a UI Library that is open source.
 We don't claim our UI as ours.

 ---